1950–51 Rochester Royals season: NBA Finals

 The Knicks rebounded in Game 4 by a score of 79–73.
 The Knicks key player was Harry Gallatin who scored 22 points and 14 rebounds.
 Game 5 took place in Rochester and the Knicks won 92–89.
 Connie Simmons had 26 points; and then tied the series by taking Game 6 back in New York 80–73.
 Max Zaslofsky led the way with 23 points.

 The seventh and deciding game was held on April 21 back in Rochester.
 The Royals jumped to an early 14-point lead, but the Knicks came back.
 With 44 seconds left and the score tied at 75, Davies was fouled by the Knicks’ Dick McGuire and sunk two free throws.
 Rochester would go on to win the seventh game and the NBA Championship.
 Davies finished the game with 20 points, and Risen scored 24 points and 13 rebounds in the deciding game.

 Risen finished the series with averages of 21.7 points and 14.3 rebounds, Davies averaged 17 points and 5.3 assists, Wanzer 12.4 points and Coleman 13.1 rebounds.
-The Knicks remain the only time in NBA history a team has bounced back from a 3–0 deficit to force a Game 7.
+The Knicks remain the only time in NBA Finals history a team has bounced back from a 3–0 deficit to force a Game 7.